MarkusReadius/amorinaitaliano/README.md

-# Amorina Italian Restaurant Website
+# Amorina Ristorante Italiano Website

-A modern, responsive website for Amorina, an authentic Italian restaurant in New York City.
+A modern, responsive website for Amorina Ristorante Italiano, an authentic Italian restaurant opening in April 2025 in Marlboro, NJ.
 The website is built with HTML, CSS, and JavaScript, featuring an elegant design that reflects the restaurant's commitment to quality and tradition.

 ## Features